vikaskushwaha9oct/intstar/README.md

 4) _examples_ module defines small systems illustrating usage of M calculus model and the associated machinery.

-**Coming soon:**

-1) More examples illustrating logic systems and vector representation based statistical systems.

-2) A more comprehensive AI system, which can be be used to write intelligent conversational agents and decision makers.
+5) _ai_ module defines a comprehensive AI system, which can be be used to write intelligent conversational agents and decision makers.
+(WIP)

+**AI module packages:**

+1) _io_ defines switches for AI to interact with its environment.

+2) _quantifier_ defines switches to quantify structural properties of measurement sets.
+They help us define optimization problems that the solvers should try to solve.

+3) _solver_ defines switches to solve various optimization problems.

+4) _agent_ defines switches which provide various Attention and Action mechanisms.

+5) _prelude_ defines functionality to be used by above 4 packages.

+**Usage:**

+1) Define an Agent, by choosing an implementation of Attention & Action.
+Look at _example_ module.

+2) Bootstrap with measurements to manifest various types of switches (io/quantifier/solver) based on functionality required.

+3) Extend further with custom switch implementations beside the ones available from _ai_ module.